scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 The claim that Brown's work and flmake reproduce represent paragons of replicability and reproducibility respectively may be easily challenged.
 The author, like Brown himself, does not presuppose to have all - or even partially satisfactory - answers.
-What is presented here, therefore, is an attempt to frame the discussion and bound the option space of possibilities.
+What is presented here is an attempt to frame the discussion and bound the option space of possibile meanings for these terms.
 Doing so with concrete code examples is preferable to continuing to debate this issue in the abstract.